JawherBenjeddou/Matrix-Engine/README.md

 ![logo2](https://github.com/JawherBenjeddou/Matrix-Engine/assets/102749041/a1e5b302-26e3-4d03-b3cc-8e30a44e122c)
 Open-source, high performance 2D game engine currently in development.

+Give a ⭐️ if you like this project! (means a lot)

 ## Getting Started
 Visual Studio 2017 to 2022 is recommended, Matrix Engine is  untested on other development environments whilst i'm focusing on a Windows build.